Manufacturers: Are Your Competitors Showing Up on Google, ChatGPT, and AI Search While Your Products Stay Hidden?

 Case Study 2: 20/20 Institute

 This Denver-based practice came to us with virtually no search visibility.
-Through aggressive profile optimization combined with E-E-A-T-focused content strategy, they went from nowhere to ranking #1 in both the map pack and organic results for their primary keywords.
-Timeline: 4-5 months.
-For manufacturers with established expertise but zero search presence, this demonstrates the speed at which our methodology can move a business from invisible to dominant when the strategy is built on genuine expertise and targeted execution.
+Through targeted profile optimization and an E-E-A-T-driven content strategy, they achieved #1 rankings in both the map pack and organic results for their primary keywords within 4–5 months.

 Case Study 3: Van Matre Construction